Reddy6812/payment-processing-system/README.md

 # Payment Processing System

-This project demonstrates a scalable payment processing system using Java/Spring Boot, Apache Kafka, and Terraform.
+This project demonstrates a payment processing system using Java/Spring Boot, Apache Kafka, and Terraform.
 The system processes payment events and performs reconciliation via a Kafka listener.

 ## Features
 - REST API for creating payment transactions.